-Max’s is another great place and I’ve eaten dinner there as well as breakfast.
-They offer a lot of local and American foods and one of the best bloody marys I have had.
+Max’s is another great place, and I’ve eaten dinner there as well as breakfast.
+They offer a lot of local and American foods and have one of the best bloody Mary drinks I have had.
 In fact, they are so proud of this drink that they showcase it on the homepage of their website.

 Max’s Restaurant and Bar is located at Local 13 Calle 13, Centro, 83550 Puerto Peñasco, Son., Mexico.
 It’s open daily from 8 a.m. to 10 p.m.

 For breakfast, there is a great bakery called Cornejo’s Bakery.
 Have of the shop is a neighborhood